 So, if you don’t have any hunger cues, don’t panic.
 Just get your body in a rhythm and show up present to your eating occasion.

 Tune-in to your foods’ textures, eat without distraction, take pauses and check-in on how full you are and honor when you are.

 Within a couple weeks – three tops – you’ll start to get hunger cues – which is awesome.
 It means your body is on track.

 In sum: no hunger cues?
-Get your body on a schedule + tune-in so you can start honoring your hunger and fullness.
+Get your body on a schedule so you have some structure (and don’t feel so lost).
+This will help you start listening to your body so you can start honoring your hunger and fullness.

 How can I practice mindful eating?

 Start thinking of your hunger on a scale.